Jordan Poyer: 2017

 The Buffalo Bills finished second in the AFC East with a 9–7 record.
-On January 7, 2018, Poyer started in his first career playoff game and recorded five combined tackles during a 10–3 loss at the Jacksonville Jaguars.
+On January 7, 2018, Poyer started in his first career playoff game and recorded five combined tackles during a 10–3 loss at the Jacksonville Jaguars in the Wild Card Round.

 2018

 Poyer finished the 2018 season with 100 combined tackles, 4 interceptions, 2 sacks, and 1 forced fumble.
 Though the Bills missed the playoffs in 2018, their defense, including Poyer and Hyde, remained stout, quietly finishing with the second-fewest passing yards allowed in the league.
-Notably, Poyer's interception of Aaron Rodgers in a week 4 loss to the Packers ended Rodgers' streak of 150 passes without an interception.
+Notably, Poyer's interception of Aaron Rodgers in a week 4 loss to the Green Bay Packers ended Rodgers' streak of 150 passes without an interception.

 2019

 In week 2 against the New York Giants, Poyer recorded his first interception of the season off Eli Manning in the 28–14 win.

-In week 11 against the Miami Dolphins, Poyer forced a fumble on wide receiver Allen Hurns and recovered the football in the 37–20 win.

-In week 15 against the Pittsburgh Steelers on Sunday Night Football, Poyer intercepted a pass thrown by rookie quarterback Devlin Hodges in the endzone and recovered a fumble forced by teammate Trent Murphy on Diontae Johnson during the 17–10 win.
-In week 16 against the New England Patriots, Poyer recorded 11 total tackles and forced fumble on running back Rex Burkhead which was recovered by teammate Micah Hyde in the 24–17 loss.
+In week 11 against the Dolphins, Poyer forced a fumble on wide receiver Allen Hurns and recovered the football in the 37–20 win.
+In week 15 against the Steelers on Sunday Night Football, Poyer intercepted a pass thrown by rookie quarterback Devlin Hodges in the endzone and recovered a fumble forced by teammate Trent Murphy on Diontae Johnson during the 17–10 win.
+In week 16 against the Patriots, Poyer recorded 11 total tackles and forced fumble on running back Rex Burkhead which was recovered by teammate Micah Hyde in the 24–17 loss.

 2020

 On March 19, 2020, Poyer signed a two-year contract extension with the Bills.

-In Week 2 against the Miami Dolphins, Poyer recorded his first sack of the season on Ryan Fitzpatrick during the 31–28 win.
+In Week 2 against the Dolphins, Poyer recorded his first sack of the season on Ryan Fitzpatrick during the 31–28 win.
 In Week 9 against the Seattle Seahawks, Poyer recorded his first interception of the season off a pass thrown by Russell Wilson during the 44–34 win.
+He finished the 2020 season with two sacks, 124 total tackles (91 solo), two interceptions, five passes defended, and two forced fumbles in 16 games and starts.

 2021

 On January 14, 2022, Poyer was named to the 2021 All-Pro Team, the first of his career.
-He finished the 2021 season with a career-high 3 sacks and tied a previous high of 5 interceptions, becoming the only NFL player to attain at least 5 interceptions and 3 sacks that season, as the Bills finished with the league's top defense.
+He finished the 2021 season with a career-high three sacks and tied a previous high of five interceptions, becoming the only NFL player to attain at least five interceptions and three sacks that season, as the Bills finished with the league's top defense.
+He was ranked 45th by his fellow players on the NFL Top 100 Players of 2022.